-3.3334 Both Councils agree that the baseline information used to inform the transport models to make assumptions for growth in other areas is appropriate for the purposes of the Fareham Local Plan 2037.
+- 3.33 Both Councils agree that the baseline information used to inform the transport models to make assumptions for growth in other areas is appropriate for the purposes of the Fareham Local Plan 2037.
 Both FBC and GBC acknowledge that the SRTM modelling takes into account allocations from Adopted Local Plans, not allocations from emerging Local Plans or recent planning permissions.
-These are standard inputs for the modelling process.

-- As referenced above the baseline information used to inform the Transport Model 3.3435 used for the Fareham Borough Local Plan 2037 makes assumptions on growth in other areas, including Gosport.
-FBC's Transport Assessment has followed the agreed methodology and the model takes account of growth from sites in Gosport including additional growth identified in the emerging GBLP2038.
-Both Councils are satisfied that the allocation on land south of Longfield Avenue (policy HA55) will not have a detrimental impact on the highway network provided the relevant mitigation measures on local junctions- are implemented as set out by HCC and recognised in the FBC/HCC SoCG.
-In addition public transport and active travel measures will also be required as part of any mitigation package.
+These are standard inputs for the modelling process. - 3.34 As referenced above the baseline information used to inform the Transport Model used for the Fareham Borough Local Plan 2037 makes assumptions on growth in other areas, including Gosport.
+FBC's Transport Assessment has followed the agreed methodology and the model takes account of growth from sites in Gosport.
 When the Gosport Local Plan is further progressed, it is helpful that the Fareham Borough Local Plan 2037 is at an advanced stage and there is information that can be included in GBC's TA.
-In recognition of GBC's request for a sensitivity assessment, FBC is preparing an extract of information from the TA on the impact of the Fareham Local Plan 2037 growth on the Stubbington and the Newgate Lane Bypasses in terms of flow, delay and journey time.
-This information will be shared with GBC officers. - 3.36 Both authorities agree that there will be no direct access onto the Stubbington Bypass from the allocation on land south of Longfield Avenue nor from the land east of Crofton Cemetery (now granted consent). - 3.3537 Both authorities will continue to support delivery of the SEHRT scheme along the A27 corridor, safeguarding land and securing contributions towards the scheme where appropriate and necessary through respective Local Plan Policy.
+In recognition of GBC's request for a sensitivity assessment, FBC is preparing an extract of information from the TA on the impact of the Fareham Local Plan 2037 growth on the Stubbington and the Newgate Lane

+Bypasses in terms of flow, delay and journey time.
+This information will be shared with GBC officers.

+3.35 Both authorities will continue to support delivery of the SEHRT scheme along the A27 corridor, safeguarding land and securing contributions towards the scheme where appropriate and necessary through respective Local Plan Policy.
 In addition, both Local Plans will proactively promote the use of public transport, along with encouraging active travel modes ahead of use of the private motorised vehicle through sustainable transport policy.

-As outlined above GBC maintain their holding objection with regard to the potential impact of the two allocations in the existing Strategic Gap but this could be withdrawn if the revised transport information, which incorporates growth identified in the emerging GBLP2038, concludes there is not a significant impact on the relevant road junctions or that any impacts can be realistically and successfully mitigated.
+3.36 As outlined above GBC maintain their holding objection with regard to the potential impact of the two allocations in the existing Strategic Gap but this could be withdrawn if the revised transport information, which incorporates growth identified in the emerging GBLP2038, concludes there is not a significant impact on the relevant road junctions or that any impacts can be realistically and successfully mitigated.
 FBC maintain that the TA shows that there is no unacceptable impact on the junctions close to the Gosport border, but is willing to provide a sensitivity assessment in relation to the two bypasses as referenced above.
 It is therefore recognised that a subsequent Statement of Common Ground may need to be produced to address this matter.